 This post isn’t sponsored.
-We found TransferCar by chance and were so impressed with how budget friendly a New Zealand car hire relocation turned out to be, we had to share it with you guys!
+We found TransferCar by chance and were so impressed with how budget friendly this rental car relocation nz turned out to be, we had to share it with you guys!

 Most rental companies often find themselves with too many vehicles in one location and a cheap way of getting them moved to where they need to be is by offering free rentals to customers who are willing to relocate it for them… they even paid for our fuel and ferry crossing!!
 It’s not just cars either, you can do a campervan and motorhome relocation too!

-Here’s the low-down on how one way relocation rentals work and what you need to know before agreeing to one!
+Here’s the low-down on how one-way rental car relocations work and what you need to know before agreeing to one!

-How to find a car relocation in New Zealand
+How to find a rental car relocation NZ

 When choosing a car relocation in NZ with TransferCar, all we had to do is sign up, enter our card details and apply for the relocation – You are able to browse the cars before singing up and you’ll only be charged by TransferCar is you’re accepted for the relocation but don’t show up, otherwise you’ll pay what’s owed (if anything) once you collect the car.